oke-aditya/Machine_Learning/README.md

 - Credits to Learning Keras goes to Francois Chollet's book Deep Learning in Python.
 - Also some of the notebooks are from sentdex www.pythonprogramming.net
 - Most notebooks are scikit-learn implementations as given in documentation.
+- The Kaggle submissions are my codes.
+They aren't take from any resource.

 - Binder link https://mybinder.org/v2/gh/oke-aditya/Machine_Learning/master